firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-37:40">And the LORD shall help them, and deliver them: he shall deliver them from the wicked, and save them, because they trust in him.</p>

-<p id="psa-38:1"><A Psalm of David, to bring to remembrance.> O LORD, rebuke me not in thy wrath: neither chasten me in thy hot displeasure.</p>
+<p id="psa-38:1">O LORD, rebuke me not in thy wrath: neither chasten me in thy hot displeasure.</p>

 <p id="psa-38:2">For thine arrows stick fast in me, and thy hand presseth me sore.</p>